Emperor spotted newt

 The emperor spotted newt is a shy and skittish creature that hides during the day and becomes more active after dusk.
 Unlike other amphibians, this hardy newt spends the majority of its time on land.
 It usually only enters the water to breed, during which time it becomes more bold and outgoing.
 It can be seen at the award-winning National Amphibian Conservation Center – a leader in amphibian conservation and research – which houses a spectacular diversity of frogs, toads, salamanders, newts and caecilians.

-The smallest of its genus, the emperor spotted newt has a distinctive, bold look that varies based on the individual.
-Its skin is a patchwork of black and white with a narrow, bright orange-red dorsal stripe.
-An emperor spotted newt’s belly and legs are often whitish or orange-red and may also have black patches.
+The smallest of their genus, emperor spotted newts have a distinctive, bold look that varies based on the individual.
+Their skin is a patchwork of black and white with a narrow, bright orange-red dorsal stripe.
+The bellies and legs of these amphibians are often whitish or orange-red and may also have black patches.

-In the wild, the emperor spotted newt is known to only live in four specific streams in Iran.
+In the wild, emperor spotted newts are known to only live in four specific streams in Iran.

 This particular newt species uses powerful pheromones for mating.
-The male will waft his pheromones towards the female with his tail in what looks like a dance.
-The female will then chase after him as if playing tag.
+The males will waft their pheromones towards the females with their tails in what looks like a dance.
+The females will then chase after the males as if playing tag.